skyout/sass-styleguide/README.md

 ```

-Classes, IDs, pseduo-classes, and other modifiers should nested in their selector to maintain readability.
+Classes, IDs, pseduo-classes, and other modifiers should nest inside their selector to maintain readability.
 The same rules with a line break above apply to these modifiers.

 **Good**
 ```